WaleyChen/salido/README.md

 How Does Menu Item Pricing Work then?

-In pricing, a Location specifies it's current Order Type and Day Part.
-Pricing will then find the Location's PLC that matches the Order Type and Day Part (there may not be a PLC that matches in which case the Menu Items will not have a price).
-That PLC will map to a Price Level.
-We then apply that Price Level to the Menu Item(s) being sold e.g.
+In pricing, a Location specifies it's current Order Type and an optional Day Part.
+Pricing will then attempt to find the Location's PLC that matches the Order Type and Day Part.
+If no match exists, pricing will then attempt to find the Location's PLC that matches the Order Type.
+If no match exists again, then the Menu Items will not have a price since pricing could not a find an appropriate PLC.
+However if a matching PLC is found, we take the Price Level that the PLC matches to and apply it to the Menu Item(s) being sold.

-Let's say we're doing pricing for Nike's Uptown Location.
+For example, let's say we're doing pricing for Nike's Uptown Location.
 The Location's Order Type is "In-Store" and the Day Part is "Afternoon".
-We find a PLC within Nike's Uptown Location that has the same Order Type and Day Part which we know to be Uptown's Low-End PLC from our previous example.
+We find a PLC within Nike's Uptown Location that has the same Order Type and Day Part which we know to be Uptown's Low-End PLC from our previous example (If we could not find a matching PLC, pricing would attempt to find a PLC with the same order type in Nike's Uptown Location).
 Uptown's Low-End PLC maps to Nike's Low-End Price Level.
 Let's say that all items in the Low-End Price Level have a cost of $2.00.
-Therefore, all of Nike's Uptown Location's Menu Items will have a cost of $2.00 because the Location's current Order Type and Day Part map to the Low-End
-Price Level which prices all Menu Items to $2.00.
+Therefore, all of Nike's Uptown Location's Menu Items will have a cost of $2.00 because the Location's current Order Type and Day Part map to the Low-End Price Level which prices all Menu Items to $2.00.
 That's how Menu Item pricing is determined by a resturant's Location, Order Type and Day Part.